ColorfulSoft/StyleTransfer-Colorization-SuperResolution/README.md

 # News

+* [02.08.2020] Fixed some bugs in "Arbitrary Style Transfer with Style-Attentional Networks".
+* [29.07.2020] Updated weights for "Arbitrary Style Transfer with Style-Attentional Networks", updated and added new examples.
+The implementation of this work is now an alpha version.
 * [23.05.2020] Added implementation of the "ChromaGAN: Adversarial Picture Colorization with Semantic Class Distribution".
 Added FAQ section (Frequently Asked Questions).
 * [08.03.2020] Added implementation of the "Let there be Color!: Joint End-to-End Learning of Global and Local Image Priors for Automatic Image Colorization with Simultaneous Classification".
 Fixed minor bugs.